How Socializing Can Get Easier And Harder As You Grow Older

 Ways socializing can get harder as you get older

 I know I painted a pretty positive picture above, and I think those factors are more powerful than the ones below.
 Most of the points in this section share a common theme of it being harder to meet people.
 None of this is to say that it's impossible to make friends when you're older, but I'd say it is a little trickier.
-The things I mention below are fairly common complaints that people have made.
+The things I mention below are fairly common complaints people make.

 You just have to work harder to meet people